mehulgohil/terraform-provider-curl2/README.md

 You can provide headers like API keys, tokens, or other authentication mechanisms required by the API.
 4. Custom Headers: The custom provider supports the inclusion of custom additional headers in the HTTP requests.

+Azure AD Token DataSource:
+This data source helps you to get the token via client credential flow.

 ## Example

 ```hcl